ubccr/ccrdocs/pages/portals/ood.md

 # OnDemand

 Open OnDemand is a browser based single point of access for all of CCR's clusters, shared storage, and remote visualization servers.
-OnDemand provides a graphical interface to view, edit, download, and upload files, manage and create job templates for CCR's clusters, and access interactive applications such as remote desktops to cluster nodes and the visualization servers, as well as GUI-based software like Matlab, Jupyter Notebooks, RStudio Desktop, and vscode.
+OnDemand provides a graphical interface to view, edit, download, and upload files, manage and create job templates for CCR's clusters, and access interactive applications such as remote desktops to cluster nodes and the visualization servers, as well as GUI-based software like Matlab, Jupyter Lab/Notebook, and vscode.
 All of this is done through the browser on almost any device, requires no additional software to be installed, and with minimal knowledge of Linux and job scheduler commands.

 _**This product is an open source project developed by [Ohio Supercomputer Center](https://openondemand.org).**_